 All spoilers on this page are left unmarked.
 You Have Been Warned!

-Serving as the Grand Finale of the original Myth Arc of the Marvel Cinematic Universe, it's perhaps fitting that Endgame has a far greater dose of horrors than previous films in the franchise.
+Serving as the Grand Finale of the original Myth Arc of the Marvel Cinematic Universe, it's perhaps fitting that Avengers: Endgame has a far greater dose of horrors than previous films in the franchise.
 Retaining the darker tone and violence of its predecessor as well as genuinely terrifying scenes of its own that easily could have bumped the film up to an R rating, the end of the Infinity Saga will keep you awake at night (at least when you aren't crying your eyes out).

-- The beginning of the film takes place during the Decimation in Clint's POV.
+- The beginning of the film takes place during the Snap in Clint's POV.
 He's just spending an ordinary day with his wife and children when they suddenly disappear without explanation while he isn't looking.
 What really hits it home is that we see wisps of dust billowing away, but it's such a minuscule amount that it's only because we know what happened in the previous film that we recognize it.
 To those without that knowledge, like Clint, it's a literal Blink-and-You-Miss-It; his family disappeared without a trace.

-- The film also shows what places like NYC and San Francisco look like after the Decimation: Completely lifeless.
+- The film also shows what places like NYC and San Francisco look like after the Snap: completely lifeless.
 The weather is murky and dark, showing how low the atmosphere has fallen with only half of life on Earth.
 Keep in mind that Thanos wanted to erase half of life in the universe to have resources last and reduce the risk of the Overpopulation Crisis that befell his home planet Titan.
 And this is the end result: Earth didn't thrive; it is utterly silenced and visibly rotting.

 - The psychological damage done to humanity is arguably even worse.
 Every human being has been deeply, irrevocably scarred.
 Everyone has lost people they love (half the people they love, in fact), and it's likely they watched as those people turned to dust in front of them.
 No explanation, no help coming, no hope of return.
 It's amazing that society didn't collapse overnight as 3.5 billion humans went insane with rage and grief.
 Which is implied to be a real issue, considering there are therapy sessions set up to help people come to terms with The Snap.
 It will take generations for the world to get over the damage done to its collective psyche.
 Perhaps best exemplified when Scott asks a passing kid what happened...and the barely-teenaged boy just gives him a cold, dead Thousand-Yard Stare, before riding away.